-- 1. Defendant's Conclusion - 2.
-Plaintiff's Conclusion - 2.
-Briefing Schedule.
-The schedule for the Joint Brief shall be as follows: - (a) Meet and Confer.
-For an MSJ to be timely filed, the moving party must arrange for an in-person meeting or videoconference to take place no later than sixty (60) calendar days before the motion hearing cutoff set forth in the case management order.
-The parties, however, should make every effort to meet sooner than the sixtieth day to allow sufficient time to discuss the MSJ and for briefing. - (14) days after the meet and confer, the moving party shall personally deliver or email to the opposing party an electronic copy of the moving party's portion of the Joint Brief, together with the moving party's portion of the Joint Appendix of Facts and Joint Appendix of Evidence, see below.
-These documents should allow the opposing party to integrate content without modifying the moving party's separate portions of the Joint Brief, Joint Appendix of Facts, and Joint Appendix of Evidence. - (14) days after receiving the moving party's papers, the opposing party shall personally deliver or email to the moving party an electronic copy of the integrated motion, which shall include the opposing party's portion of the Joint Brief, Joint Appendix of Facts, and Joint Appendix of Evidence.
+- (b) Moving Party's Portion of the Joint Brief.
+No later than fourteen (14) days after the meet and confer, the moving party shall personally deliver or email to the opposing party an electronic copy of the moving party's portion of the Joint Brief, together with the moving party's portion of the Joint Appendix of Facts and Joint Appendix of Evidence, see below.
+These documents should allow the opposing party to integrate content without modifying the moving party's separate portions of the Joint Brief, Joint Appendix of Facts, and Joint Appendix of Evidence. - (c) Opposing Party's Portion of the Joint Brief.
+No later than fourteen (14) days after receiving the moving party's papers, the opposing party shall personally deliver or email to the moving party an electronic copy of the integrated motion, which shall include the opposing party's portion of the Joint Brief, Joint Appendix of Facts, and Joint Appendix of Evidence.
 The opposing party shall not modify in any way the moving party's separate portions of the joint brief.
 At this point, the opposing party should sign the Joint Brief. - (d) Filing of Joint Brief.
 After receiving the integrated version of the motion and related papers, the moving party shall finalize it for filing without making any further revisions to the Joint Brief and appendices, except to note in the Joint Appendix of Facts (in the format described in the instructions below) whether any facts added by the opposing party are disputed or undisputed.
-Once finalized, the moving party's counsel shall sign and electronically file the Joint Brief, Joint Appendix of Facts, and Joint

-Appendix of Evidence no later than four (4) days after receiving the opposing party's signed copy.
-Thus, the Joint Brief must be filed at least twenty-eight (28) days before the motion hearing cutoff set forth in the case management order and in accordance with the requirements of Local Rule 6-1.
-The Joint Brief shall be accompanied by a Notice of Motion and Motion for Summary Judgment and shall be calendared pursuant to the Local Rules on an available date within the motion hearing cutoff.

-- (e) Reply Memorandum.
+Once finalized, the moving party's counsel shall sign and electronically file the Joint Brief, Joint Appendix of Facts, and Joint Appendix of Evidence no later than four (4) days after receiving the opposing party's signed copy.
+The Joint Brief shall be accompanied by a Notice of Motion and Motion for Summary Judgment and shall be calendared pursuant to the Local Rules, Judge Hsu's Standing Orders, and Trial Dates Worksheet ("Worksheet") on an available date within the motion hearing cutoff. - (e) Reply Memorandum.
 No later than seven (7) days after the Joint Brief is filed and no later than twenty-one (21) days before the scheduled hearing date, the moving party may separately file a reply memorandum of points and authorities, not exceeding ten (10) pages in length.
 The moving party may not use this filing to supplement the Joint Appendix of Facts or the Joint Appendix of Evidence in any way.
-No additional briefing or filing in support of or in opposition to the MSJ is permitted. - 3.
-Stipulations to Extend Briefing Schedule.
+No additional briefing or filing in support of or in opposition to the MSJ is permitted.

+3. Stipulations to Extend Briefing Schedule.
 The parties may stipulate to a lengthier briefing schedule that is reasonable for all parties.
-If the parties are filing crossmotions for summary judgment on different claims, the briefing schedule will need to be adjusted to accommodate the cross-motions.
-Any stipulation to a lengthier briefing schedule must provide the Court at least twenty-one (21) days between the reply deadline and the hearing date and comply with the motion hearing cut-off deadline.
+If the parties are filing cross-motions for summary judgment on different claims, the briefing schedule will need to be adjusted to accommodate the cross-motions.
+Any stipulation to a lengthier briefing schedule must provide the Court at least twenty-one (21) days between the reply deadline and the hearing date and comply with the motion hearing cut-off deadline referenced in the Court's Worksheet available on its website.